-Table 5-3 lists some typical uses of user-defined files.
+Table 5-3 lists some typical uses of user-supplied files.

-Table 5-3: Typical Uses of User-Defined Files
+Table 5-3: Typical Uses of User-Supplied Files

-User-Defined File Name Might Be Used to preinstall Define a customized disk label to eliminate the need to do so during the Full Installation. postload Dynamically modify host-specific information in the config.cdf file so that the target systems are uniquely defined on the network as soon as the cloning process is done.
-Appendix B shows a sample script which is performing this function. postreboot Install additional optional software to simplify the software selection process. update_preinstall Automatically perform a backup of the operating system before the actual update process starts. update_postload Reinstall a layered product that you removed because it prevented the update installation from continuing.
+User-Supplied File Name Might Be Used To: preinstall Define a customized disk label to eliminate the need to do so during the Full Installation. postload Dynamically modify host-specific information in the config.cdf file so that the target systems are uniquely defined on the network as soon as the cloning process is done.
+Appendix B shows a sample script that performs this function. postreboot Install additional optional software to simplify the software selection process. update_preinstall Automatically perform a backup of the operating system before the actual update process starts. update_postload Reinstall a layered product that you removed because it prevented the update installation from continuing.